Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

     <div class="admonition note">
     <p class="admonition-title">Note</p>
-    <p>Enabling this setting would add the following configurations for Term settings – Term Display Name, Auto Qualify Path, and the following configurations would not be available – Path Coverage and Minimum and Definitive Level for Knowledge Tasks. <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/knowledge-task/taxonomy-based-kg/">Learn more</a>.</p>
+    <p>Enabling this setting would add the following configurations for Term settings – Term Display Name, Auto Qualify Path, and the following configurations would not be available – Path Coverage and Minimum and Definitive Level for Knowledge Tasks. <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/nlu-configurations/engine-tuning/#taxonomy-based-kg" target="_blank">Learn more</a>.</p>
     </div>

 ## **Fundamental Meaning Engine Settings**